louisbloom/telnet-gui/telnet-gui/TINTIN.md

 #save my-config.lisp        # Same as above
 ```

-This creates a Lisp file with all your current aliases, variables, and settings.
+This creates a Lisp file with all your current aliases, variables, highlights, and settings.

 ### #load

-Load aliases and variables from a saved file:
+Load aliases, variables, and highlights from a saved file:

 ```bash
 #load {filename}